Frequently Asked Questions

 Domestic vs. International: International long codes supported; domestic not available

-Sender ID preservation: International sender IDs are replaced with 5-9 digit format (5NNNN???5NNNNNNN)
+Sender ID preservation: International sender IDs are replaced with 5–9 digit format (5NNNN–5NNNNNNN)

 Provisioning time: Immediate for international routes

-Use cases: Best suited for transactional messaging and two-factor authentication
+Use cases: Transactional messaging and two-factor authentication

 Short Codes